VTCSec/vtcsec.org/sponsors.md

 ## GM Foundation
 ![GM Foundation](/images/sponsor-gm-scaled.gif)

 GM Foundation has sponsored the club by providing funding for the Cyber Security Summit.
-They are also providing a speaker this semester to talk about security measures in their vehicles.
-More information about this speaker will be posted shortly.
+They also sent Mr. Mark Rogers in Fall 2015 to speak to the club about vehicle cybersecurity.

 ## General Electric
 ![General Electric](/images/sponsor-ge-scaled.gif)